 One of the learning goals of a St. Lawrence education is "a depth of understanding in at least one field."
-By the second semester of your sophomore year (the semester after you have completed at least 11 units of credit at St. Lawrence), you must declare a major.
+By the middle of the second semester of your sophomore year (the semester after you have completed at least 11 units of credit at St. Lawrence), you must declare a major.
 A second major and/or minor may be declared at that time or later, if desired.
 You may also change your primary major at any time after major declaration.

 Your major at a liberal arts college need not be directly tied to a specific career path.
 Because the focus of your education is on developing the adaptive critical thinking, problem-solving, and communication skills that will help you in any profession, you should choose a major whose content excites you.
 Students (and their families) sometimes erroneously assume that particular majors lead to better job prospects after graduation, but the data do not support that belief.
 While students in some majors can expect to have a higher starting salary right out of college than others, mid-career salaries are similar across majors.
 The greatest booster of long-term salary is completing graduate training after an undergraduate degree.
 Given this, you should major in what you love!

 If you do not know what you want to major in by the first semester of your sophomore year, you should review your transcript and reflect on which classes stimulated and inspired you the most and which ones seemed to help you understand the world better.
 You should also discuss your passions and academic trajectory with your current academic advisor, who might be able to offer insights that will help you decide.
 Any work you have done with the Center for Career Excellence or Career Connections might also help you figure out the best major for you.